 About the study

-The name Ten to Men refers to the age range of the boys and men in the study – from 10 years old up to adult men.
-It also points to the fact that the study will be following participants over time, as the 10-year-old cohort grow into men.
+The name Ten to Men refers to the age range of the boys and men in the study – from 10 years old to adult men.
+It is the intention of the study to follow participants over time, as they transition through the different stages of life.

 Australian males have poorer health than Australian females, shorter life expectancies and experience more health problems.
 They also have higher rates of alcohol use and smoking and are less likely to visit health professionals.
 An even greater health gap exists for males in regional and remote communities, as well as for males in Indigenous communities.

 In 2010, the Australian Government released the National Male Health Policy to address the special health needs of Australian males.
 As part of that policy, Ten to Men: The Australian Longitudinal Study on Male Health was started with funding provided by the Australian Government Department of Health.
 The study’s aim is to generate findings to inform government policy and program development in male health.
 Moving forward, the study is guided by – and seeks to address priority areas and key issues detailed in – the National Men’s Health Strategy 2020–2030.